debashishere/nestjs-crud-app/README.md

 ## Creating A New Module

+- A module is a class annotated with a @Module() decorator.
+The @Module() decorator provides metadata that Nest makes use of to organize the application structure.
 - As NestJS allows us to organize our code in modules it’s a good idea to start the implementation with the creation of a new module ( lets generate a courses module):

   - run "nest generate module courses"
   - Executing this command is adding a new file to the project: /src/courses/courses.module.ts
+  - Inside this file you can find the following default implementation of an empty module named CoursesModule

 ## Creating A New Controller

+- Controllers are responsible for handling incoming requests and returning responses to the client.
+- A controller's purpose is to receive specific requests for the application.
+The routing mechanism controls which controller receives which requests.
+Frequently, each controller has more than one route, and different routes can perform different actions.
+- Decorators associate classes with required metadata and enable Nest to create a routing map (tie requests to the corresponding controllers).

 - run "nest g controller courses"
 - Executing this command is adding a new file to the project: /src/courses/courses.controller.ts

 ## Setting Up A New Service

+- Providers are a fundamental concept in Nest.
+Many of the basic Nest classes may be treated as a provider – services, repositories, factories, helpers, and so on.
+- The main idea of a provider is that it can be injected as dependency; this means objects can create various relationships with each other, and the function of "wiring up" instances of objects can largely be delegated to the Nest runtime system.

 - run "nest generate service courses"
 - This command is adding a new file courses.service.ts to the project and inserting the initial code.